Information about Flexible sigmoidoscopy

 How is sigmoidoscopy performed?

-Before the procedure begins a sedative is usually given, although it is not essential and some patients opt not to have sedation.
+Before the procedure begins a sedative can be given, although it is not essential and some patients opt not to have sedation.
 If you do choose to have sedation you will not receive a full general anaesthetic so you will not be completely unconscious.
-You may be slightly aware of what is going on in the room but generally you won’t remember anything.
-The doctor and nursing staff will monitor your vital signs during the procedure and will try to make you as comfortable as possible.
+You may be slightly aware of what is going on in the room but generally you won’t remember much.
+The medications for sedation are given through an IV cannula placed in the vein before the procedure and the endoscopist and nursing staff will monitor your vital signs during the procedure and will try to make you as comfortable as possible.

-You will lie on your left side while your doctor insertrs the endoscope through the rectum and advances it through the colon.
-You might experience a feeling of pressure, bloating or cramping during the procedure when the endoscopist introduces air in the bowel via the endoscope.
-This is normal and air can usually be relieved by passing wind which you should not feel embarrassed about.
+You will lie on your left side while your endoscopist inserts the endoscope through the anus (bottom) and advances it through the colon.
+You might experience a feeling of pressure, bloating or cramping during the procedure when the endoscopist introduces carbon dioxide gas into the bowel via the endoscope.
+This is necessary to see the colon and the gas can usually be relieved by passing wind which you should not feel embarrassed about.

 You may be asked to change position during the procedure e.g. roll onto your back to make the procedure easier.